-The event will features local food and music.
-Wine and beer will be available for purchase (cash only).
+The event will features local food and music by Rockin' Dopsie Jr. Wine and beer will be available for purchase (cash only).

 A: Yes, tickets are required.
 Each graduating student can receive a maximum of seven tickets, one of which the student will need to use to enter the party.
 Children 10 years and younger will not need tickets.
-Tickets for graduates are available on this website in the weeks before the event.
+Tickets for graduates will be available through Gibson Online after 9 a.m. on Monday, April 27.

 Faculty members participating in commencement exercises are allotted two tickets each.
 Participating faculty can request tickets via this website in the weeks before the event.
 See the "For Faculty" page of this site for more information.

 A: GradFest is held in the spring for students to order their academic regalia, announcements, cap-and-gown pictures, etc. GradFest was in the Lavin-Bernick Center's Qatar Ballroom on March 3 and 4.
 Graduates who missed GradFest should visit the bookstore or call 504-865-5913 to order regalia.
 Any regalia orders placed after April 10, 2015, will incur a $30 late fee.
 Visit the GradFest website for more information.

 A: Candid Campus Photography will be on hand at various diploma ceremonies to photograph candidates receiving their diploma covers.
 Photographs can be viewed and ordered within 48 hours after the ceremony at www.candidcampusphoto.com